 You see, I was always very shortsighted, so when I think of my childhood, I think of books and the illustrations in books.
 I suppose I can remember every illustration in Huckleberry Finn and Life on the Mississippi and so on. […]

 Of course, well, I also have memories of being in the country, of riding horseback, I remember my parents and the house with the large patio and so on.
 But what I chiefly seem to remember are small and minute things.
 Because those were the ones that I could really see.

-In The Last Interview Borges acknowledges suffering from insomnia, being terrified of mirrors and having a life-long fascination in labyrinths.
+In The Last Interview, Borges acknowledges suffering from insomnia, being terrified of mirrors, and having a life-long fascination with labyrinths.
 He credits these distinctions as directing his gaze towards the profundity of the minute.
-His short stories, poetry and essays wondered about being, existence and meaning of death.
+His short stories, poetry, and essays wondered about being, existence, and the meaning of death.

-Of the many things I find comforting in Borges – his love of Dickens, a childhood illustrated by Mark Twain, his observation of small – his view on death is the most comforting.
+Of the many things I find comforting in Borges—his love of Dickens, a childhood illustrated by Mark Twain, his observation of the small—his view on death is the most comforting.
 He sees death without metaphor.3

 Infinity is an intellectual problem.
 Death means you stop being, you cease from thinking, or feeling, or wondering, and at least you’re lucky in that you don’t have to worry.
 You might as well worry, as the Latin poet said, about the ages, and ages that preceded you when you did not exist.
 You might as well worry about the endless past as the endless future uninhabited by you.

-Borges’ few but precise words on blindness best illustrate, I think, his oddly-beautiful mind.
+Borges’s few but precise words on blindness best illustrate, I think, his oddly beautiful mind.